 Maryam Shahmanesh

-Dr Maryam Shahmanesh’s research interests lie in the interdisciplinary space between social science, clinical medicine and epidemiology.
-She enjoys using innovative and participatory methods to develop and rapidly evaluate complex interventions that improve the health of adolescents, youth and marginalised populations.
+Prof Maryam Shahmanesh is a NIHR global health research professor, a physician scientist, and the director of implementation science at AHRI.
+Her research interests lie in the interdisciplinary space between social science, clinical medicine, and epidemiology.
+She enjoys using innovative and participatory methods to develop and rapidly evaluate complex interventions that improve the health of adolescents, youth, and marginalised populations.

-Maryam is interim director for clinical science at AHRI, an AHRI faculty member and an associate professor in clinical epidemiology at the UCL Institute for Global Health.
-After graduating in medicine (Cambridge University), she completed her specialist training in sexual health and HIV medicine (London).
-Her academic training, which has complemented her clinical training, includes a degree in social and political science (Cambridge University), a masters in epidemiology (London School of Hygiene and Tropical Medicine), and a PhD in clinical epidemiology (University College London).
+After graduating in medicine from Cambridge University, she completed her specialist training in sexual health and HIV medicine (London).
+Her academic training, which has complemented her clinical training, includes a degree in social and political science from Cambridge, a masters in epidemiology from London School of Hygiene and Tropical Medicine, and a PhD in clinical epidemiology from University College London.
 She has worked for Medicines sans Frontieres in north Burma and has held a Wellcome Trust clinical training fellowship, a Walport (NIHR) clinical lectureship, and a NIH early investigator award.

 Get in touch with Maryam via maryam.shahmanesh@ahri.org